-- 1. The Parties agree that the provisions of paragraph A of Section III of Annex I to this Agreement shall apply to the publication of any research results created under this Agreement. - 2.
+- 1. The Parties agree that the provisions of paragraph A of Section III of Annex 1 to this Agreement shall apply to the publication of any research results created under this Agreement. - 2.
 Publication Review: The Parties agree that publication of the results may be one of the goals of this Agreement, to stimulate further research in the public or private sector.
 In order to protect the rights of the Parties, including to avoid prejudice to the holders of Intellectual Property and Business Confidential Information, each Party shall transmit to the other for its review any material containing such results and intended for publication, or other disclosure, at least sixty (60) working days before such material is submitted to any editor, publisher, referee or meeting organiser, or is otherwise disclosed.
 In the absence of an objection by the other Party within that sixty-day period the publication or other disclosure may proceed.
 If either Party raises an objection to the public release of publications arising from this Agreement, public release will not occur unless and until there is agreement between the Parties as to the conditions for public release.
-It is the responsibility of each Party to coordinate with its sponsored Participants who work under a Project Arrangement to determine whether all potential Intellectual Property or Business Confidential Information interests have been properly considered. - 3.
-Affiliation: The sponsorship and financial support of the Parties for Cooperative Activity shall not be used in any public statement of a promotional nature or used for commercial purposes without the express written permission of both Parties. - 4.
-Publicity and Acknowledgements: All publications relating to the results of the Projects established pursuant to this Agreement shall include as applicable a notice indicating that the underlying investigation received financial support from the Government of the United States and/or the Government of Australia.
+It is the responsibility of each Party to coordinate with its sponsored Participants who work under a Project Arrangement to determine whether all potential Intellectual Property or Business Confidential Information interests have been properly considered.

+- 3. Affiliation: The fact that any cooperative activity may have received sponsorship and/or financial support of either or both Parties for Cooperative Activity shall not be disclosed for any promotional or commercial purposes without the express written permission of both Parties. - 4.
+Acknowledgements: Notwithstanding paragraph 3 of this Article, all scientific or technical publications relating to the results of the Projects established pursuant to this Agreement shall include as applicable a notice indicating that the underlying investigation received financial support from either or both Parties.
 Two copies of such publications shall be sent to the Agreement Directors by the individual or entity that is the author of the publications.